KAM35 T - Air conditioner GORENJE - Free user manual and instructions

 Display error code

-- if the unit display error code E1/E2/E3//E6/E7/EA, please contact customer service.
+- If the unit displays error codes E1/E2/E3/E6/E7/EA, please contact customer service.

 • The filter is dirty or obstructed by debris.
 Clean the filter.

 • Air outlet is blocked.
-Clear air outlet..
+Clear air outlet.

 - Set temperature is too high.
 Lower set temperature.